High Voltage Hybrid Inverter 20kw 25kw 29.9kw 30kw 35kw

 Voltage source inverter does not need output current sensor, the control system only needs voltage feedback signal to realize high-precision control of the output waveform.
 Therefore, the voltage source inverter is characterized by fast response speed and good control performance.

-What is the maximum input current for a solar inverter?
+What is the maximum input voltage for a 12V inverter?

 What are the input specifications of a solar inverter?